basilesportif/docs-runtime/jets_advanced.md

 ```

 ## Jet Walkthrough
 Now we will walk through the Hoon, Nock, and runtime registrations of the `add` jet in full.
-Before starting, run the below code, which sets `add-arm` to the formula that produces the `add` gate:
+Before starting, run the below code, which sets `add-arm` to the formula that produces the `add` gate.

+Note that this uses Nock 7, *not* Nock 9, similar to Nock `[9 36 0 2.047]`--we just don't pull the arm against the subject yet.
 ```
 =add-arm .*(.
 [7 [0 2.047] 0 36])
 ```
-Note that this is similar to Nock `[9 36 0 2.047]`--we just don't pull the arm against the subject yet.

 ### The Compiled Hint
 **TODO** walk through the compilation of the hint at the `sggl` level